portworx/px-docs/cassandra.md

 `NetworkTopologyStrategy`:
 NetworkTopologyStrategy places replicas in the same data center by walking the ring clockwise until reaching the first node in another rack.
 NetworkTopologyStrategy attempts to place replicas on distinct racks because nodes in the same rack (or similar physical grouping) often fail at the same time due to power, cooling, or network issues.

-The first thing to note is that the `SimpleStrategy` does not offer reasonable (datacenter aware) HA guarantees.
+The first thing to note is that the SimpleStrategy does not offer reasonable (datacenter aware) HA guarantees.
 So the most common deployment strategy for Cassandra has typically been the NetworkTopologyStrategy.
 However, NetworkTopologyStrategy is suitable for bare-metal deployments, where Cassandra is pinned to a set of physical nodes.
 This strategy is hard to implement when you (or your end users of your platform) are deploying multiple Cassandra instances via a scheduler like Kubernetes or Marathon.

 The benefits of running Cassandra with Portworx are:

-1) Achieve higher density by running multiple Cassandra instances from different rings on the same nodes.
-This way, you are not allocating a whole node to just one Cassandra instance.
-2) Allow your users to deploy Cassandra using the  SimpleStrategy and also achieve the resiliency of the NetworkTopologyStrategy, since your end users who are deploying Cassandra may typically not know the network topology of the data center.
-3) Achieve faster recovery times during a failure.
+1. Achieve faster recovery times during a failure.
 The ability for a block-replicated solution like Portworx to recover from a failure of a node is much faster than deferring to an application like Cassandra to do it's own recovery.
 This in turn will allow your end users and applications to have a much higher level of application availablity (measured by 9's).
+1. Achieve higher density by running multiple Cassandra instances from different rings on the same nodes.
+This way, you are not allocating a whole node to just one Cassandra instance.
+2. Allow your users to deploy Cassandra using the SimpleStrategy and also achieve the resiliency of the NetworkTopologyStrategy, since your end users who are deploying Cassandra may typically not know the network topology of the data center.

+### Portworx Data Placement Strategies
+Portworx will keep a Cassandra instance's data local to where the Cassandra instance is deployed.
+This retains Cassandra's converged performance goals.
+Portworx accomplishes this by placing scheduler constraints, such that the scheduler will deploy the Cassandra instance on a node that holds the instance's data.

+When deploying a Cassandra ring (multiple Cassandra instances part of the same cluster), Portworx will place each instance's data on nodes such that they are seperated by racks (fault domains).
+This ensures that the data placement automatically achieves the `NetworkTopologyStrategy` without end user configuration.
+This feature becomes important when your end users deploy Cassandra clusters themselves without knowledge of the data center topology.

 ## Achieving Faster Recovery Times
 When deciding how many replicas to configure in each data center, the two primary considerations are: